felixlinker/ifc-rv-thesis/README.md

 `trace.ps1`             | PowerShell-script that runs proofs, e.g. invokes `expander3.py` and handles templating
 `model/min-rv.smv`      | The actual model
-`model/partial/`        | Other auxiliary proofs and helper files `thesis/`               | The thesis written in LaTeX `thesis/sections/`      | Individual sections of the thesis
+`model/partial/`        | Other auxiliary proofs and helper files `results/`              | nuXmv traces mapped to HTML and LaTeX tables `thesis/`               | The thesis written in LaTeX `thesis/sections/`      | Individual sections of the thesis